Edocit/Real-time-embedded-hand-gesture-recognition-using-AI/README.md

 <h2>Instructions</h2>

-You can directly copy and paste in a terminal the code snippet repoted below.
-However each step is better explained in this section.
+You can directly copy and paste in a terminal the code snippet reported below.

 ```bash
 export SERIAL="/dev/ttyUSB0" #make sure to set the correct name of the serial